Are drugstore sunglasses the same as ones I get from the Optician or Optometrist?

 With more recent research about harmful visible blue light that is in the 400 to 440 nm wavelength, colour and polarization do become important in sunglass selection.
 There are also options of Transitions or photochromic lenses that turn dark under sunlight, and custom clip-ons, or fitover cocoons that can be worn over your glasses.

-If you are thoroughly confused about your choices of sun lenses by now, talk to your eye doctor today.
+If you are thoroughly confused about your choices of prescription sun lenses Vaughan now, talk to your eye doctor today.